isomerpages/moe-yishuntownsec/_admissions/DSA Information for YTSS in 2024.md

 Hence, every DSA student will be able to excel in their endeavours in YTSS.</p>
 </li>
 </ul>
-<h4>DSA Talent Areas for YTSS, Timeliine, Criteria &amp; Selection Process.</h4>
+<h4>DSA Talent Areas for YTSS, Timeline, Criteria &amp; Selection Process.</h4>
 <p>Please click on the following <a href="/files/DSA_Criteria___Timeline_for_Yishun_Town_Sec__6_May_.pdf" rel="noopener noreferrer nofollow" target="_blank">link</a> to
-download a PDF file containing information on YTSS Talent Areas for 2024, the DSA Timeline and Selection Criteria &amp; Process.</p>
+download a PDF file containing information on YTSS Talent Areas for 2024, the DSA Timeline and the Selection Criteria &amp; Process.</p>
 <p></p>
 <p></p>